 Overtime Sheet: How to Make + Free Templates for Excel

 Any employee’s employment contract stipulates their contracted work hours and provides the scope of their duties during those hours.
 Any time beyond the contractual hours of work is referred to as overtime.
-Since employees perform their duties in return for compensation, overtime hours should be recorded to help the employer calculate the compensation the employee is entitled to.
-The records of overtime are made using an overtime sheet.
+Since employees perform their duties in return for compensation, these hours should be recorded to help the employer calculate the compensation the employee is entitled to.
+These records are made using an overtime sheet.

 An overtime sheet is a document that records the time and number of hours an employee works beyond their regular working hours.

 Employees may be required to stay beyond their regular working hours to complete a project or other tasks.
 Employees are often compensated at double rates for working these extra hours, which is why they need to keep records.
-The records will be used to calculate how much they should be paid for overtime.
-This article discusses the current regulations prescribing over time and how they work.
-It also shows you how to make your overtime sheet on MS Excel.
+The records will be used to calculate how much they should be paid.
+This article discusses the current regulations that have been prescribed over time and how they work.
+It also shows you how to make your overtime sheet in MS Excel.

 Overtime Sheet Templates

-If you work in a company with an overtime policy, you probably constantly need to use overtime sheets.
+If you work for a company with an overtime policy, you probably constantly need to use overtime sheets.
 However, you may find it challenging to prepare them from scratch each time they are needed.
-To make it easier for you, you should use the overtime sheet templates provided here.
+To make it easier for you, you should use the templates provided here.
 These templates can be edited and used without making a sheet from scratch, thus helping you save time.
-Below are free-to-download and editable overtime sheet templates that you can use for your ease.
+Below are free-to-download and editable templates that you can use for ease.

 Employee Pay and Overtime Regulations

 The FLSA guides the wage and hour division of the US Department of Labor by providing overtime rules and regulations.
-The Act also provides for minimum wage and child labor.
-However, some states provide stricter laws on overtime compared to those in the FLSA; as such, you need to review the laws of your state when calculating overtime.
+The Act also provides for minimum wages and child labor.
+However, some states provide stricter laws compared to those in the FLSA; you need to review the laws of your state when calculating extra hours.

-The exemption afforded to salaried and other employees not entitled to overtime is because of the nature of their work.
+The exemption afforded to salaried and other employees who are not entitled is because of the nature of their work.
 According to the FLSA, you can identify whether an employee is paid minimum wage by looking at the stipulations of their employment contract.
 Further, their recognition as exempted employees depends on the enforcement of the rules by the employer.

-From January 1, 2020, the Department of Labour began enforcing new overtime rules.
-The new rules increased the number of employees entitled to overtime by stating that employees earning $684 per week or less are entitled compared to the previous limit of $455 per week.
+On January 1, 2020, the Department of Labor began enforcing new rules.
+The new rules increased the number of employees entitled to such payments by stating that employees earning $684 per week or less are entitled, compared to the previous limit of $455 per week.
 This increment affects workers earning $35,568 annually.
-These employees must be compensated for overtime if they work more than 40 hours a week.
+These employees must be compensated if they work more than 40 hours a week.
 Further, employees earning over $684 per week are classified as highly compensated employees (HCEs).
-As a result, these HCEs’ annual compensation has increased from $100,000 to $ 107 432 annually.
+As a result, these HCEs’ annual compensation has increased from $100,000 to $107,432 annually.

-Note: For audit purposes, employers must keep records of all compensation paid to their employees, including overtime.
+For audits, employers must keep records of all compensation paid to their employees, including overtime.
 Further, all the records must be complete according to FLSA standards.

-Since there are two categories of employees, hourly and exempt, it is important to know how to calculate overtime for both.
-Hourly employees are paid for every hour of work; as such, it is easier to calculate their overtime dues.
-For example:
+Since there are two categories of employees: hourly and exempt, it is important to know how to calculate overtime for both.
+Hourly employees are paid for every hour of work; as such, it is easier to calculate their dues.

-If an employee works 45 hours weekly, their weekly pay should include the normal 40 hours and the additional overtime for the extra five hours.
+If an employee works 45 hours weekly, their weekly pay should include the normal 40 hours and the additional five hours.
 If the employee earns $14 per hour, their total pay for the week will be:

 • Overtime hours (5 hours) *normal hourly pay ($14) *1.5 = $105